nearform/udaru-roles-example/README.md

 ## Back End

-The [back end](./server.js) is Hapi server.
+The [back end](./server.js) is a Hapi server.
 The server hosts Udaru endpoints added with the Hapi plugin.
 For this example, two additional endpoints have been added.
 First, there is the `/products` endpoint.
 It allows the `DELETE`, `GET`, `POST`, and `PUT` methods.
 There is also a `/products/reverse` endpoint that allows `POST` requests.

 To secure a route with Udaru, the route code itself does not need to incorporate knowledge of how the system will authorize requests.
 Instead, configuration values are added that define what action and resource should be checked against the policies for the user authenticated for that request.